Dynamic-Web-Project/Book-keeper/README.md

 - Use "**npm install**" to get all required packages
 - Use "**npm run start**" to start server

-(Note that you'll need your own API key for search functionality to work)
+Note that you'll need
+- your own Price Analytics API key for search functionality
+- your own Firebase configuration for authentication and Firestore database

 ## Our project file structure